feyikemiakande-afk/feyikemiakande-afk.github.io/README.md

 **Why It Matters:**
 The analysis demonstrates how proper data preparation and exploration are critical for reliable insights and informed decision making before advanced analysis or modelling.

-**Business Focus:** Pattern discovery, data preparation, analytical reasoning
+**Focus:** Pattern discovery, data preparation and cleaning, analytical reasoning
 **Tools:** Python, Pandas, NumPy, Matplotlib

 ---